Julie Stewart-Binks

 Julie Stewart-Binks (born April 30, 1987) is a Canadian journalist who has worked for Barstool Sports, ESPN, and Fox Sports.
+Stewart-Binks worked as a rinkside reporter for the 2022 Stanley Cup playoffs on TNT.

 Early years

 Stewart-Binks was born in Toronto, Ontario, where she attended Havergal College.
-Stewart-Binks graduated from Queen’s University in Kingston, Ontario, with a couple of undergraduate degrees.
-Stewart-Binks also graduated from City, University of London where she received her master's degree in international broadcast journalism.
+She graduated from Queen’s University in Kingston, Ontario, with a couple of undergraduate degrees.
+She also graduated from City, University of London, where she received her master's degree in international broadcast journalism.
+She is a graduate of Sports Management Worldwide's "Hockey GM & Scouting" course and speaks at the annual SMWW Hockey Career Conference.

 Career

 In 2010, Stewart-Binks was hired as a program assistant at the Canadian Broadcasting Corporation.
 She also was a reporter for the National Hockey League team Toronto Maple Leafs.
-In July 2011, Stewart-Binks was hired to the anchor desk by Fox Soccer Channel’s flagship program in Winnipeg, Manitoba.
+In July 2011, she was hired to the anchor desk by Fox Soccer Channel’s flagship program in Winnipeg, Manitoba.
 She was also a reporter for CTV Television Network in Regina, Saskatchewan.
+While working at CTV in Regina, she covered the 2012 NHL Draft, which sparked her move to Fox Sports 1.
+She pitched a piece on Saskatchewan native Ryan Murray’s experience during draft week.
+After she finished the story, Murray’s agent Rick Valette talked to his agency about the possibility of representing her.
+This ultimately led to her move to the United States.

 Fox Sports

-In June 2013, Stewart-Binks was hired by Fox Sports as a news update anchor role with Fox Sports 1 at the new network’s studios in Los Angeles, California.
-Stewart-Binks also hosted "Fox Soccer Daily" a 30-minute daily studio soccer show, as well as reporting from the 2014 Winter Olympic Games in Sochi.
+In June 2013, Stewart-Binks was hired by Fox Sports as a news update anchor with Fox Sports 1 at the new network’s studios in Los Angeles, California.
+She also hosted "Fox Soccer Daily", a 30-minute daily studio soccer show, as well as reporting from the 2014 Winter Olympic Games in Sochi.
 She covered the MLS All-Star Game in Denver and also covered the MLS soccer match between Chicago Fire-FC Dallas.
 In 2015, she became Fox's regular sideline reporter for their newly acquired MLS matches.